Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Theoretical Properties

-Generally speaking, a Bayesian analysis starts with a prior belief and updates it with data.
-It is desirable to ensure that the prior belief does not dominate the posterior inference asymptotically.
-Namely, as more and more data have been observed, one would have weighed more on the data and less on prior, and the effect from the prior would have ultimately been washed out.
-For pure Bayesians who have different prior beliefs, the asymptotic properties ensure that they will eventually agree on similar predictive distributions \citep{BlackwellDubins1962,DiaconisFreedman1986}.
-For frequentists who perceive that there is an unknown true data generating process, the asymptotic properties act as frequentist justification for the Bayesian analysis---as the sample size increases, the updated posterior recovers the unknown truth.
-Moreover, the conditions for posterior consistency provide guidance in choosing better-behaved priors.
+In general, it is desirable to ensure that the prior belief does not dominate the posterior inference asymptotically.
+For Bayesians with different prior beliefs, the asymptotic properties ensure that they will eventually agree on similar predictive distributions \citep{BlackwellDubins1962,DiaconisFreedman1986}.
+For frequentists, the asymptotic properties can be viewed as a frequentist justification for the Bayesian method---as the sample size increases, the updated posterior recovers the unknown true data generating process (DGP).
+Also, the conditions for posterior consistency provide guidance in choosing better-behaved priors.

-In the context of infinite dimensional analysis such as density estimation, posterior consistency cannot be taken as given.
-On the one hand, Doob's theorem \citep{Doob1949} indicates that the Bayesian posterior will achieve consistency almost surely under the prior measure.
-On the other hand, the null set for the prior can be topologically large, and hence the true model can easily fall beyond the scope of the prior, especially in nonparametric analysis. \citet{Freedman1963} gives a simple counterexample in the nonparametric setup, and \citet{Freedman1965} further examines the combinations of the prior and the true parameters that yield a consistent posterior, and proves that such combinations are meager in the joint space of the prior and the true parameters.
-Therefore, for problems involving density estimation, it is crucial to find reasonable conditions on the joint behavior of the prior and the true density to establish the posterior consistency argument.
+In the context of infinite dimensional analysis such as density estimation, posterior consistency cannot be taken as given---the null set for the prior can be topologically large, and hence the true model can fall beyond the scope of the prior \citep{Freedman1963,Freedman1965}.
+Therefore, it is crucial to find reasonable conditions on the joint behavior of the prior and the true density to establish the posterior consistency result.

-In this section, I show the asymptotic properties of the proposed semiparametric Bayesian predictor when the time dimension $T$ is fixed and the cross-sectional dimension $N$ tends to infinity.
-Basically, under reasonably general conditions, the joint posterior of the common parameters and the individual effect distribution concentrates in an arbitrarily small region around the true data generating process, and the density forecasts concentrate in an arbitrarily small region around the oracle.